Everyone wants to say they hate lawyers, and yet I've never met a parent who didn't want their kid to be a lawyer.

 Estimated Salaries of Barristers

-Barristers in entry-level roles, mainly those undergoing pupillage, may earn between $60,000 and $85,000 annually.
+With so many factors affecting how much a barrister gets paid, it's tricky to define an exact salary for a barrister in New Zealand.
+However, we can use some averages based on reported salaries, job postings, etc. Barristers in entry-level roles, mainly those undergoing pupillage, may earn between $60,000 and $85,000 annually.
 Just remember that legal professionals in New Zealand don't take a bar exam.
 Instead, the PLSC, a vocational course, replaces the need for an exam.

-Salaries of Solicitors in New Zealand
+Barrister vs Solicitor Salaries in New Zealand

+Solicitors are essential for most legal firms in New Zealand.
+They provide legal advice, draft contracts, and represent clients in various legal matters.
 Although their compensation is usually lower than that of barristers, they still command impressive salaries, especially once they reach senior roles or specialise.

 Qualifications Needed to Become a Solicitor